OfficeDev/office-js-docs-pr/docs/tutorials/word-tutorial.md

 1. Within the `insertTextIntoRange()` function, replace `TODO1` with the following code.
 Note:

-   - The function is intended to insert the abbreviation ["(C2R)"] into the end of the Range whose text is "Click-to-Run".
+   - The function is intended to insert the abbreviation ["(M365)"] into the end of the Range whose text is "Microsoft 365".
 It makes a simplifying assumption that the string is present and the user has selected it.

    - The first parameter of the `Range.insertText` method is the string to insert into the `Range` object.